 In DBT, learning to regulate and soothe your own emotions so you can make good choices is called “finding your wise mind.”
 In wise mind your emotions guide you towards self-understanding and self-compassion.
 Your logic and gut instinct guides you towards rational thinking.
 When in balance, your emotions, logic, and gut instinct create your inner wisdom.
 When we are in wise mind, we make wise choices.

 To learn more about DBT, emotion regulation, and wise mind, read the related posts and additional resources listed below.
+For specific DBT skills go to DBT Skills in the menu bar.

 If you would like to share your own experience, please post your story or comments below.